 Streamlining production in 1995 in an attempt to reduce build costs, saw additional changes.
 The steel replaced fibreglass in the footwells.
 The wooden dashboard supports were replaced with steel and the door frames were simplified by the removal of the quarter light and the introduction of a one piece drop-glass.

-Engine option in the Mantara ranged from the standard 3.9, 4.6 and 5.00 NCK with sports pack, developing a claimed 320 bhp.
+Engine options in the Mantara ranged from the Rover V8 in 3.9 & 4.6 litre form, and 5 Litre NCK with sports pack, developing a claimed 320 bhp.

 A small engined variant of the Mantara was introduced in 1997 and with a lower insurance premium it was hoped it would appeal to the younger driver.
 Powered by the Rover Tomcat 2.0 litre engine, the GTS was available in both turbo and non turbo form.
 The only other distinguishing feature of the 2.0 Litre GTS cars was the bonnet.
 This was a further progression from the Mantara bonnet incorporating much smoother lines, flared in back mounted headlamps, and a deeper spoiler, which was used on the later Mantaray model.
 A handful of late Mantara V8's were produced with the same bonnet as the 2.0 litre models.